 While Commodus’ reign lasted twelve years, his Praetorian Prefects were frequently replaced.
 Commodus tried to entertain the masses with spectacles, and the treasury was depleted.
 To raise money, Commodus and his henchmen resorted to the old practice of executing wealthy people on trumped-up charges, then confiscating their property.
 It became dangerous to be wealthy.
 Commodus had a force of secret police (frumentarii), and he packed the Senate with his supporters.
 He sunk so low as to kill animals in the arena, while dressed as Hercules.
 He claimed to be a god, the incarnation of Hercules, and he renamed Rome “the colony of Commodus.”

-During Commodus’ reign, there were several plots to assassinate him, followed by attempts by Commodus to execute everyone involved in the plot.
+During Commodusí reign, there were several attempts to assassinate him.
+After each attempt, Commodus tried to execute everyone involved.
 The people around him, fearing that they would be executed, were tempted to do away with Commodus.
 Finally, in 192 AD, Commodus’ Praetorian Prefect, his chamberlain, and his out-of-favor mistress conspired together, and hired a professional athlete to murder Commodus while he was bathing.
 “His memory was condemned by both Senate and people.”1

 Commodus was succeeded by Pertinax, an aging but responsible ruler.
 Pertinax tried to restore solvency to the treasury, and discipline to the soldiery.
 But the Praetorian Guards preferred an irresponsible ruler, and murdered Pertinax after a reign of only three months.
 Then the Guards auctioned the empire, and the winning bidder was a wealthy Senator, Didius Iulianus, who offered 25,000 sesterces to each Praetorian Guard.